-If the food business licence is not renewed by 30 June the licence will expire.
-If the food business continues to operate, the food business licence may be restored by 31 July.
+If the Food Business Licence is not renewed by 30 June, the licence will expire.
+If the food business continues to operate, the Food Business Licence may be restored by 31 July.
 An Application for Restoration of Food Business Licence will be issued to licensees.
 The restoration application must be fully completed and returned to Council with the relevant fee by 31 July.

-If the restoration application is not received by 31 July and the food business continues to operate, the business owner will be required to submit a new Application for Food Business Licence to Council with the relevant fee.
+If the restoration application is not received by 31 July and the food business continues to operate, the business owner will be required to submit a new Food Business Licence Application Form to Council with the relevant fee.
 A letter will be issued to the business owner requesting a new application.
+Additional fees may apply after the renewal date has expired.

-Mobile food premises licensed by Rockhampton Regional Council that operate outside the region are required to be inspected annually by Council's Environmental Health Officer's.
-Failure to present your mobile food premises for inspection may result in your food business licence not being renewed.
+Mobile food premises licensed by Rockhampton Regional Council that operate outside the region are required to be inspected annually by Council's Environmental Health Officers.
+Failure to present your mobile food premises for inspection may result in your Food Business Licence not being renewed as officers need to assess the suitability of the premises.